skb4q/Day-Calendar/README.md

 # Day-Calendar
-Displays the current date and time, along with a to-do list that the user can add, mark out, and delete tasks with.
+Displays the current date and time, along with a to-do list that the user can add to, mark out, and delete tasks from.

 Utilizes HTML, CSS, and JavaScript